News Article

 Snowpack and water supply update

-- In Denver Water’s collection system, snowpack as of April 6, 2026, remained at the lowest levels observed in the past 40 years:
+• In Denver Water’s collection system, the 2025-26 snowpack peaked more than a month earlier than normal and at the lowest levels observed in the past 40 years:

-- Snowpack and melting conditions are unprecedented, with accelerated melting seen since mid-March.
-Customers need to save water to protect the supply we have right now.
+• Snowpack and melting conditions are unprecedented, with accelerated melting seen since mid-March.
+Customers need to save water to stretch supplies.

-- Reservoir storage conditions are below average; while in reasonably good shape for the time being, far less snowpack is available to help refill them.
-As of April 6, 2026, reservoirs were 80% full, versus an average of 85% full for this time.
+• Reservoir storage conditions are below average, and far less snowpack and spring runoff is available to help refill them.
+As of June 8, 2026, reservoirs were 81% full, versus an average of 94% full for this time.

 Water use and conservation update